coh7eiqu8thaBu/BookMark/IT/Forensic.md

 * A Java 8 Jar & Android APK Reverse Engineering Suite (Decompiler, Editor, Debugger & More)
 	* https://bytecodeviewer.com
 	* [GitHub](https://github.com/Konloch/bytecode-viewer)
+* Post-Intrusion Concealment and Log Alteration - David Dittrich / The Honeynet Project / dittrich@cac.washington.edu https://staff.washington.edu/dittrich/talks/conceal/
+* Detection and recovery of NSA’s covered up tracks https://blog.fox-it.com/2017/12/08/detection-and-recovery-of-nsas-covered-up-tracks/
+* This site summarizes the results of examining logs recorded in Windows upon execution of the 49 tools which are likely to be used by the attacker that has infiltrated a network.
+The following logs were examined.
+Note that it was confirmed that traces of tool execution is most likely to be left in event logs.
+Accordingly, examination of event logs is the main focus here. https://jpcertcc.github.io/ToolAnalysisResultSheet/